giantswarm/happa/README.md

 ### For (B)

-Find the `apiEndpoint` setting and set it to the API endpoit of the test installation you want to use.
+Find the `apiEndpoint` setting in `src/index.html` and set it to the API endpoint of the test installation you want to use.

 If you want to test password resetting and other user account transactions,